 Another big impediment that has prevented many a novice bread-maker from having a sourdough starter is that is many believe it requires a mother, a piece from an existing starter.
 While this method does make the process a bit easier (or possibly profitable for companies selling starters), it isn’t at all a necessity.
 After all, starters had to start from somewhere at a time when existing starters didn’t exist.

-In fact, creating a sourdough starter from scratch is much easier than we’ve been led to believe.
+Creating a sourdough starter from scratch is much easier than we’ve been led to believe.
 It requires few ingredients and even less know-how.
 And, in the end, the wild yeasts that congregate in the starter are actually from the air around us, from the very flour that we’ve used to make it, such that through time, the yeast from an imported San Francisco starter isn’t nearly the same after a few feedings in New York.
 In other words, there is no benefit from getting a starter from elsewhere.